suquamish/isp-monitor/README.md

 This project also depends on the speedtest.net open source speed test client: `sudo apt install speedtest-cli`

+Finally, for floating point math this project depends on bc: `sudo apt install bc`

 ### Install the web components
 Fortunately Raspbian comes with python3 OEM, so `isp-monitor.server` should work out of the box.
 Copy this file to the pi user's home directory, along with `index.html`, `h.html`, and `1px.png`.
 Confirm all files are owned by the pi user,